0x30c4/shop/README.md

 # Shop
-Simple bash script for a shop
+Simple shell script for a shop